nmoschkin/DataTools/README.md

   - __DataTools.Console__ _(.NET Standard 2.0, .NET 7.0, .NET Framework 4.8)_
      <br>_Color Console_

-Additionally, I have multi-targetted the Windows and Win-32 specific libraries, as well, to .NET 7.0 and .NET Framework 4.8.
+Additionally, I have multi-targeted the Windows and Win-32 specific libraries, as well, to .NET 7.0 and .NET Framework 4.8.

 **December 23, 2022**